 The Bachelor of Biomedicine prepares you for the challenges of healthcare delivery and biomedical research.
 At the core of the degree is knowledge of the normal structure and function of the body and consideration of the determinants of disease.

-- In 2011, the University of Melbourne was ranked the top university in Australia and number 14 in the world for Clinical, Pre-Clinical and Health Research by the Times Higher Education World University Rankings
+- Ranked #1 in Australia and #16 in the world for Clinical, Pre-Clinical and Health by the Times Higher Education World University Rankings 2013-2014.

 - The Faculty of Medicine, Dentistry and Health Sciences is located within the Parkville Precinct, one of the world’s most highly concentrated precincts of biomedical research